neurobioinfo/scrnabox/docs/HTO.md

 - - - -

 ### Step 5: Integration and linear dimensional reduction
-Individual Seurat objects are integrated to enable the joint analysis across sequencing runs using Seurat's integration algorithm (Stuart et al. 2019); if experiments are limited to a single sequencing run, the integration Step can be bypassed.
-Normalization, scaling, and linear dimensional reduction is then performed on the resulting Seurat object to inform the optimal parameters for clustering in Step 6.<br />
+Individual Seurat objects are merged and integrated to enable the joint analysis across sample runs using Seurat's integration algorithm ([Stuart et al. 2019](https://pubmed.ncbi.nlm.nih.gov/31178118/)); if experiments are limited to a single sequencing run, the integration Step can be bypassed.
+However, Step 5 must be run because normalization, scaling, and linear dimensional reduction is then performed on the resulting Seurat object to inform the optimal parameters for clustering in Step 6.<br />
 <br />
 The following parameters are adjustable for Step 5: